dr-leo/pandaSDMX/doc/usage.rst

 * ``reverse_obs``:: if True, return observations in a series in reverse document order.
 This may be useful to establish chronological order, in particular incombination with ``fromfreq``.
 Default is False.

-If pandas raises parsing errors due to exotic date-time formats, set ``parse_datetime`` to False to obtain a string index rather than datetime index.
+* If pandas raises parsing errors due to exotic date-time formats, set ``parse_time`` to False to obtain a string index rather than datetime index.
 Default is True.

 Working with files
 ---------------------